-In years when the formal procedures of evaluation above are not followed, the Chair must convene the tenured members of the department not holding an administrative position above the rank of departmental Chair.
+In years when the formal procedures of evaluation above are not followed, the Chair must convene the tenured members of the department not holding an administrative position above the rank of department Chair.
 The status of the tenure-track appointee will be reviewed in order to make a recommendation regarding the next appointment as required by the appropriate date of notification of non-reappointment.
+The appropriate Academic Dean shall review the department's recommendation to ensure that the department has equitably assessed the faculty member.
+The Dean will then write a letter of confirmation and submit it to the Provost along with the department's recommendation.

+For the evaluation of faculty in the library, the Dean of the Library takes on the role assigned to department chairs.
+The Dean of the Library will submit the recommendation to the Provost.

-(In the School of Business, the Dean will submit their own recommendation after receiving the recommendation of the department.)
-Since a decision not to reappoint should not be concluded apart from the opportunity for formal evaluation, the meeting of tenured faculty not holding an administrative position above the rank of departmental Chair shall be conducted early enough that, should they find that they have any serious question regarding reappointment, there would be time to invoke the formal procedures of evaluation before deciding an official recommendation.
+Since a decision not to reappoint should not be concluded apart from the opportunity for formal evaluation, the meeting of tenured faculty not holding an administrative position above the rank of department Chair shall be conducted early enough that, should they find that they have any serious question regarding reappointment, there would be time to invoke the formal procedures of evaluation before deciding an official recommendation.
 Further, if at any level of administrative review a serious question regarding reappointment arises, the administrative recommendation or decision regarding reappointment shall be delayed in order for formal evaluation procedures to be conducted.

-With respect to each tenure-track appointee who receives a continuing (non-terminal) contract, the Provost will provide a written report to the Chair (and, in the School of Business, to the Dean) regarding the administration's review of the departmental evaluation.
+With respect to each tenure-track appointee who receives a continuing (non-terminal) contract, the Provost will provide a written report to the Chair and the Dean regarding the administration's review of the departmental evaluation.
 The report should include any differences in evaluation that might bear on progress towards tenure, whether these are areas of concern that were not addressed in the departmental evaluation, areas of departmental concern not shared by the administration, or areas of mutual concern that are viewed with significantly different weight on the part of the administration.
 The Chair will share the Provost's report with the tenured faculty and forward a copy of the report to the faculty member.